-&lt;sup>9 Vide Govt. of Pakistan Notification No. Cord (I)-8/84/58-I, dated October 22, 1958, the president was pleased to re-designate the National Planning Board as the Planning Commission.
-Cabinet Division's Resolution No. Cord(I)-8/29/59-III dt.
-June 3, 1959 defined its objectives including preparation of Annual Plan, which including others, reports targets for inflation and growth.
+11 Vide the Government of Pakistan Notification No. Cord(I)-8/84/58-I, dated the 22nd October 1958, the President was pleased to re-designate the National Planning Board as the Planning Commission.
+Cabinet Division's Resolution No. Cord(I)-8/29/59-III dated 3rd June, 1959 defined its objectives including preparation of Annual Plan, which including others, reports targets for inflation and growth.